Side GardeningSide Gardening

 Watering and Feeding Paw Succulent

 Bear paw succulents need a long, slow soak in the summer and consistent moisture throughout their growing season.
-To prevent overwatering, it is important to let the roots dry out thoroughly after watering, just like any other succulent.
+It is important to let the roots dry out thoroughly after watering, just like any other succulent to prevent overwatering.

 The soak-and-drain method is highly recommended to avoid overwatering or underwatering your plants.
 If you want to try this method, bring the plant to the sink, give it a good soak, and then let it drain.
 Once the top 1-2 inches of soil have dried up, you may need to water your plant.